mdetools/mdetools19/challengeproblem.md

 and will be made publicly available together with the submissions presented at MDETools'18 on these pages.

+To allow a broad comparison, <i>any</i> language and supporting development tool can be used to solve the challenge, including general-purpose programming languages (such as Python or Java) and modeling languages (such as StateFlow/Simulink, UML, LabView, etc).

 ## Submission instructions
-Once you are done with the challenge described below, please send the following to dingel@cs.queensu.ca:
+Once you are done with the challenge described below. please send the following to dingel@cs.queensu.ca:

 1. Description of model in format readable by the tool: